Running a blog is a lot of work.

-Good bloggers don’t work for free, but they don’t always want money, either.
+Good writers don’t work for free, but they don’t always want just money, either.

-Some prefer marketing exposure.
+Some ask for marketing exposure.
 Others want a link to their blog, republication rights, or a barter arrangement.

 Before hiring someone, decide what you bring to the table.
 Can you send them traffic?
 Build their credibility?
 Improve their search engine rankings?
 Recommend their products and services to your readers?

-You need to have something to offer in exchange for a blogger’s work (and you’ll probably need more than $10 and a link), so figure out what you’re prepared to give in return for what the blogger brings to you.
+You need to have something to offer in exchange for a writer’s work (and you’ll need more than $10 and a link), so figure out what you’re prepared to give in return for what the blogger brings to you.